 You should organize and store all kinds of payment receipts above $75 to ensure proper tax calculation at the end of the financial year.
 There is no need to keep all the receipts and invoices in paper form, as you can always take pictures and store them in a folder on your system.
-But the best way to store receipts is to upload them on the cloud.
-The hard copies may get misplaced, but on the cloud, you can store these receipts forever.
+But the best way to keep receipts is to upload them on the cloud.
+The hard copies may get misplaced, but you can store these receipts on the cloud forever.

-The receipts can also help you track all the money that is going out of your business and vice-versa.
+The receipts can also help you track all the money going out of your business and vice-versa.
 Hence, they can help you make business decisions that involve financial details.

 Categorize the finances

 It is the next step to proper bookkeeping in the real estate business.
 You can categorize the income and expenditure in different sections on an excel sheet for your convenience.
-A few examples of these categories are rent payments, advertising costs, maintenance fees, mortgage, insurance, supplies, legal fees, property management costs, and more.
+Examples of these categories are rent payments, advertising costs, maintenance fees, mortgage, insurance, supplies, legal fees, property management costs, and more.
 They will give you a clear idea about the financial flow of your business.

 Hire reliable property managers